gahoccode/rules/my-rules/python-portfolio-global-rules 2.md

    - Activate the virtual environment before running scripts
    - Document virtual environment setup in README.md

-2. **Virtual Environment Setup**
+2. **Initial Project Setup**

-   # Create virtual environment
-   python -m venv venv

-   # Activate virtual environment (Windows)
-   venv\Scripts\activate

-   # Install dependencies
+   - uv init --python-version 3.10.11   # Install dependencies
-   pip install -r requirements.txt
+   - uv pip install -r requirements.txt

 3. **Dependency Management**
    - Use `requirements.txt` to manage project dependencies
-   - Create a `pyproject.toml` file to manage dependencies with poetry
+   - Create a `pyproject.toml` file to manage dependencies with uv
    - Create batch script to automate the process of creating and activating virtual environment, installing dependencies, and running scripts.
    - Batch script should include a selection menu for running scripts, selecting virtual environment, and installing dependencies, update requirements.txt and pyproject.toml when necessary.
-   - Use poetry and uv as an alternative to pip for dependency management
+   - Use uv for dependency management
    - Store exact dependencies in requirements.txt with pinned versions
    - Update requirements.txt when adding new dependencies
    - When new package is added to requirements.txt, also update pyproject.toml for poetry and uv
    - Dependencies version should be consistent across requirements.txt and pyproject.toml
-   - Use conda to create virtual environment if dependencies require a higher python version than the default Python version
    - Check the required python version before installing dependencies

 ## CLI Language